 Fix 6: Restore Windows From a System Restore Point

-This option is generally reckoned as a last resort.
+This option is generally reckoned as the last resort.
 It brings back your PC to an earlier point, which is called a system restore point and is set either by the computer or by the user.
 Although no harm will come to your personal files on the computer, it will remove applications, updates, and drivers that are installed after the restore point has been made.

 Step 1: Press Win + R to open the Run box.

 Step 2: Type in Control panel and press Enter to open it.